Chapter 4: Reken Attribute Reference

 <div data-if="fadein:isActive" class="hidden">is Active</div>

 The <div> element has a class 'hidden' to display it off screen.
-The data-if will have add a class fadeIn when the isActive variable is true, animating the element in view.
+The data-if adds a class fadeIn when the isActive variable is true, animating the element in view.

 Note: It is the developer's responsibility to indicate that the div is inactive.
 All the descendant elements with Reken attributes are inactive too.
 Even if they may be visible.